zeus-12/plan/README.md

-diff-based review tool to iterate on plans from coding agents. this project is entriely built by claude-code (except for this readme page xd )
+diff-based review tool to iterate on plans from coding agents.

+this project is entriely built w/ claude-code (except for this readme page xd )

 todo: